Joiry/HSL_Carp/Shell_Intro_01.md

 We've just used a few commands.
 While `pwd` just works on its own, `cd` required an argument - the destination you wanted to go to.
 Most of the basic shell commands typically use 0 to 2 arguments.
 You can think of `cd` command in the following way:

 ~~~
-$ cd <location you want to go to>
+$ cd [location you want to go to]
 ~~~

-In these lessons, code with text between `<some text>` means to fill in that text with an appropriate argument.
+Code with text between `[some text]` means to fill in that text with an appropriate argument.

 `ls` prints the names of the files and directories in the current directory in alphabetical order, arranged neatly into columns.